AJRepo/ZimbraCertDeploy/README.md

 When certbot renews certificates, it will call any scripts you've put in `/etc/letsencrypt/renewal-hooks/deploy/` .

-#Notes:
+# Testing:

+If you do NOT put the file 50_ZimbraCertDeploy.sh into the renewal-hooks directory, then you can test by running a regular `certbot renew` command and when it successfully renews (or installs) a certificate just run the script 50_ZimbraCertDeploy.sh as root (e.g. `sudo ./50_ZimbraCertDeploy.sh` ) .

+Essentially you are just calling the script just as it would be called as a renewal hook.

+# Notes:

+* This script assumes the following:

-* This assumes ONE certificate that's assigned to the Zimbra mail server with PEM files cert.pem, chain.pem, fullchain.pem, privkey.pem.
+  *  ONE certificate that's assigned to the Zimbra mail server with PEM files cert.pem, chain.pem, fullchain.pem, privkey.pem.

+  * Zimbra installation is to /opt/zimbra

+  * Zimbra runs as user zimbra, group zimbra

 * It makes a backup of the old certificate PEM files in /opt/zimbra/ssl/letsencrypt/bak.YYYMMDD before replacing those PEM files.
 Note that the granularity of that is to the day, not to the second.